-As ambassadors for Congebec, we must behave responsibly and show courtesy, honesty, civility and respect to our colleagues, suppliers, clients and other stakeholders.
-We must not act in a way that could harms the business image or Congebec's reputation.
+As CONGEBEC ambassadors, we must behave responsibly and show courtesy, honesty, civility and respect to our colleagues, suppliers, clients and other stakeholders.
+We must not act in a way that could harm CONGEBEC's business image or reputation.
 This obligation includes the way we behave on social networks.